hyperledger/besu/docs/Consensus-Protocols/IBFT.md

 !!! example
-    An internal PegaSys IBFT 2.0 testnet has 4 geographically dispersed validators in Sweden, Sydney, and North Viringia (2 validators).
+    An internal PegaSys IBFT 2.0 testnet has 4 geographically dispersed validators in Sweden, Sydney, and North Virginia (2 validators).
 With a `blockperiodseconds`of 5 and a `requesttimeoutseconds` of 10, the testnet consistently creates block with a 5 second blocktime.

 ### Optional Configuration Options